Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 Asymmetry of information is not the only advantage that professional institutional investors have over individual retail investors.
 They also have access to capital.

-This means that institutional investors are subject to lower fees and commissions than individual retail investors.
+Institutional investors are subject to lower fees and commissions than individual retail investors.
 They can accomplish this through block trades.

 Block Trades